-- a) To promote development as a residential, commercial and social focal point for the surrounding agricultural community. - b) To identify the boundaries of these settlement areas and to promote compact development in a style and form which compliments existing development within these boundaries. - c) To regulate development of these areas according to the feasibility of servicing. - d) To preserve the natural setting and aesthetic qualities of the urban places. - e) To meet the urban natural environment, parks and open space needs of the community and to protect the natural landscapes that exist within and adjacent to urban settlement areas; - f) To ensure compatibility between land uses through the use of setbacks, building and site design, landscaping and open space to minimize conflicting land uses; - g) To maintain stable and create new residential neighbourhoods that are safe, well-designed, attractive and walkable;

-- h) To permit a mix of uses to locate local services in proximity to residential uses in such a way that it creates walkable neighbourhoods; - i) To prevent fringe or sprawl development patterns by encouraging an efficient concentration of urban uses; - j) To provide a broad mix of housing choices, both to rent and own, in sufficient supply and variety in type, cost, affordability and location to meet the housing needs of the community;
+- a) To promote development as a residential, commercial and social focal point for the surrounding agricultural community. - b) To identify the boundaries of these settlement areas and to promote compact development in a style and form which compliments existing development within these boundaries. - c) To regulate development of these areas according to the feasibility of servicing. - d) To preserve the natural setting and aesthetic qualities of the urban places. - e) To meet the urban natural environment, parks and open space needs of the community and to protect the natural landscapes that exist within and adjacent to urban settlement areas; - f) To ensure compatibility between land uses through the use of setbacks, building and site design, landscaping and open space to minimize conflicting land uses; - g) To promote residential neighbourhoods that are safe, well-designed, attractive and walkable; - h) To permit a mix of uses to locate local services in proximity to residential uses in such a way that it creates walkable neighbourhoods; - i) To prevent fringe or sprawl development patterns by encouraging an efficient concentration of urban uses.